swimlane/ngx-graph/src/docs/demos/interactive-demo.md

 this.nodes = [...this.nodes];
 ```

-To manually trigger the updade, the graph accepts an `update$` input as an observable:
+To manually trigger the update, the graph accepts an `update$` input as an observable:

 #### Component: